MetPX/sarracenia/doc/Dev.rst

 Documentation
 -------------

-The development process is to write up what one intends to to or have done into a restructured text file in the doc/design sub-directory.
+The development process is to write up what one intends to do or have done into a restructured text file in the doc/design sub-directory.
 The files there provide a basis for discussion.
 Ideally, the information there acts as a pieces which can be edited into documentation for the features as they are implemented.

 Each new component sr\_whatever, should have relevant man pages implemented.